SolraBizna/ars-emu/HARDWARE.md

 Provides generic access to emulator configuration.
 Homebrew games can use this to provide in-game configuration menus.
 The built-in configuration system for the emulator (SimpleConfig) uses this.

-If (and ONLY if) the Configuration port is enabled on the command line, *and* the ROM image has bit 7 set in its expansion hardware flags, will the port be fully enabled.
-If the port is neither enabled nor disabled on the command line, and bit 7 is set in the expansion hardware flags, the port will be enabled in "secure" mode.
+If (and ONLY if) the Configuration port is enabled on the command line, *and* the Game Folder lists the config port in its expansion hardware, will the port be fully enabled.
+If the port is neither enabled nor disabled on the command line, and the Game Folder requests it, the port will still be enabled, but in "secure" mode.
 (See below.)

 When the port is enabled, a cold read (no other command in progress), returns `$EC`, and whenever a byte is written to the port, any previous command result is discarded.